yangboz/hairy-avenger/README.md

 hairy-avenger
 =============

-King Of Programmer contest at Apps GD China.
+"King Of Programmer" contest at Apps GD China.